 - Step 1.
-Place the SD card containing an SR Linux recovery image into the appropriate external SD card slot of a 7250 IXR-X1b/X3b system.
-For detailed instructions, see the 7250 IXR-Xb Chassis Installation Guide. - Step 2.
+Place the SD card containing an SR Linux recovery image into the appropriate external SD card slot of a 7250 IXR-X1b/X3b.
+For detailed instructions, refer to the 7250 IXR-X Chassis Installation Guide. - Step 2.
 Connect to the console port and reboot the box while monitoring the console output. - Step 3.
-Press the up arrow key when the Nokia banner appears to break into the BIOS boot menu. - Step 4.
+Press the Up arrow key when the Nokia banner appears to enter the BIOS boot menu. - Step 4.
 Select USB HDD: Generic Ultra HS-COMBO from boot options . - Step 5.
 Verify the Grub menu.
 If you see the following, continue to the next step.
 Otherwise, reboot into the BIOS menu and repeat step 3.